Block Times (Death Before Delay) 1992

 To make a block time, you work the process backwards.
 How long to open the door?
 Five seconds without a wind, as much as ten seconds with a strong wind from the aircraft’s left.
 How long to taxi?

-Using a DoD chart, the airfield diagram includes longitude/latitude marks divided by degrees and minutes.
-A degree on longitude equals 60 nautical miles, a minute of longitude equals 1 nautical mile, and a tenth of a minute equals 1/10 of a nautical mile.
+Using a DoD or Jeppesen chart, the airfield diagram includes longitude/latitude marks divided by degrees and minutes.
+A degree on latitude equals 60 nautical miles, a minute of latitude equals 1 nautical mile, and a tenth of a minute equals 1/10 of a nautical mile.

 The golden rule was to taxi at 18 knots and plan on pass each tic mark on the chart every 20 seconds.
 It worked and the math proved it.